Postcard from Dinan and The Pink Granite Coast in Brittany

 Dinan, One of The Prettiest Towns in Brittany

-Along the way there are so many beautiful towns and villages to stop by for lunch to enjoy a stroll or a lazy cup of coffee or glass of wine.
+Along the way there are so many beautiful places to stop by for lunch to enjoy a stroll or a lazy cup of coffee or glass of wine.
 One of the prettiest towns has to be Dinan, pictured here.
 As well as having a very attractive port, many of the old stone houses, which line the quayside have been transformed into waterside restaurants and chandlers’ shops.

 A Quaint Town Full of Half-Timbered Houses